-How can the Multilateral Investment Court be made beneficial for the states of Sub-Saharan Africa?
+This research project examines how could a Multilateral Investment Court be made beneficial for the states of Sub-Saharan Africa.

 - Prof. Jonathan Klaaren, Wits School of Law, University of the Witwatersrand

 - Asso.
 Prof. Emmanuel Laryea, Monash Law School, Monash University